levito/tt-rss-feedly-theme/README.md

 tt-rss-feedly-theme
 ===================

-Feedly theme for [Tiny Tiny RSS](http://tt-rss.org/redmine/projects/tt-rss/wiki) 1.12 or newer
+Feedly theme for [Tiny Tiny RSS](http://tt-rss.org/redmine/projects/tt-rss/wiki) 1.12 or newer.

+Use the [legacy branch](https://github.com/levito/tt-rss-feedly-theme/tree/master) for TT-RSS 1.11 or older.

 For the best experience, use a current browser.
 IE9 and older versions are not supported.